-- MAPFS is a multiagent-based architecture for highperformance I/O in clusters. - It is easily integratable with conventional distributed systems, since MAPFS is based on these kinds of systems.
-MAPFS also makes the coexistence of distributed and traditional partitions possible. - The building of the parallel file system is simpler, because it is based on an existing file server, whose performance has been widely tested.
+- MAPFS is a multi-agent based architecture for high performance I/O in clusters.

+- It is easily integrable with conventional distributed systems, since MAPFS is based on this kind of systems.
+MAPFS also makes possible the coexistence of distributed and traditional partitions. - The building of the parallel file system is simplier, because it is based on an existing file server, whose performance has been widely tested.
 This approach is different from most of the current parallel file system, which are built from scratch, both client and server sides.
-This last feature makes systems more difficult to integrate in distributed environments. - MAPFS allows applications to access in a parallel way to both data of different files and data of the same file, which reduces the bottleneck that constitutes the access to conventional servers. - MAPFS improves the use of system resources, because data distribution among different servers leads to a better load balancing.
+This last feature makes systems more difficult to integrate in distributed environments. - MAPFS allows applications to access in a parallel way to both data of different files and data of the same file, what reduces the bottleneck that constitutes the access to conventional servers. - MAPFS improves the use of system resources, because data distribution among different servers leads to a better load balancing. - MAPFS fits the heterogeneous nature of a distributed system, because it can use servers with different architectures and operating systems.